martinpickering64/cmsInvestigation/content/posts/test1-optional-number.md

 Now, make a simple change outside of forestry and re-import.
 Number still set to zero?

 Forestry.io say they got this right this time.
 So repair the page in Forestry and then re-import from GitHub to see what happens this time?

+So done the re-import and it still fails to read the zero back in.
+All I am doing here is changing the body text leaving the number metadata field alone.
+I'll save it and then see what I can see in GitHub.